FAQ

 Speeding offence

 A warning is issued for a first-time, minor violation of the traffic regulations.
-It is a kind of "yellow card" and does not include the withdrawal of your driving licence.
-However, if you violate the traffic regulations again in the following two years, you will have to expect more severe consequences.
-Violations of 25 km/h or more in built-up areas, 30 km/h or more outside built-up areas and 35 km/h or more on the motorway are entered in the criminal record and are recorded in the criminal record extract for a certain period of time.
-In the event of a reprimand, the driving licence is withdrawn for at least one month.
-In the event of a repeat offence, the duration of the driving licence withdrawal is significantly increased.
+This is a kind of "yellow card" and does not yet include a disqualification from driving.
+However, if you violate the traffic regulations again in the following two years, you must expect more severe consequences.
+Violations of 25 km/h or more in built-up areas, 30 km/h or more outside built-up areas and 35 km/h or more on the highway are entered in the criminal record and are recorded for a certain period of time.
+If you are convicted, your driving license will be revoked for at least one month.
+In the event of a repeat offense, the duration of the driving disqualification will be significantly increased.

 When is it a speeding offence?